rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 Learning how to test a Spring Boot application effectively can be a hurdle, especially for newcomers.
 Without a basic knowledge of Spring's dependency injection mechanism and what Spring Boot's auto-configuration is all about, we might end up throwing annotations to our test.

 Trying to make things work.
 While this trial and error might fix the test setup for some cases, the result is usually a not-so-optimal test setup.
-With this blog post, I've collected the most common pitfalls I've seen in projects and while answering questions [on Stack Overflow](https://stackoverflow.com/users/9085273/rieckpil?tab=profile) when it comes to testing Spring Boot applications.
+With this section post, I've collected the most common pitfalls I've seen in projects and while answering questions [on Stack Overflow](https://stackoverflow.com/users/9085273/rieckpil?tab=profile) when it comes to testing Spring Boot applications.

 ### Spring Boot Testing Pitfall 1: @Mock vs. @MockBean